Petersen cores and the oddness of cubic graphs: Snarks with specific cores

 \end{proof}

-In \cite{Skoviera_2013} it was conjectured that the smallest cyclically 4-edge-connected snark with oddness 4 has 44 vertices.
-The graph depicted in Figure \ref{smallest} is one example.
-For this graph holds $\omega(G)=\frac{2}{3}\mu_3(G)$.
+Lukot'ka et al. \cite{Skoviera_2013} constructed a cyclically 4-edge-connected snark with oddness 4 and forty-four vertices, see Figure 4.
+So far it is the smallest known with these properties.
+They conjectured that every smallest cyclically 4-edge-connected snark with oddness 4 has forty-four vertices.
+For the graph of Figure 4 holds $\omega(G)=\frac{2}{3}\mu_3(G)$.
 The proof, which we omit here, is similar to the one of Theorem \ref{G_k}.